edsu/diary/README.md

 ---

+## 4/17/2023

+Another foggy morning blossomed into radiant *sunshine*, as if Mother Nature laughed at the *ironies* of life.
+I strolled through *Twon* today, the rhythmic pulse of *jazz* guiding my steps, allowing thoughts to meander through my mind.
+I glanced up to witness the *halo* glimmering around the statue of *Ryhove*, bringing forth a sense of peace to this otherwise *tribal* and *ruined* town.
+A mix of laughter and inquisitive discussions echoed near the old *Carlovingian* *pulpit*, where *Lizzie* embraced her newly discovered *Carnack* *parentage* with open arms.
+It was a breathtaking moment, watching someone adjust to a newfound history – the world opening up and revealing its once hidden secrets. *Dabit*'s protests on *stateside* *expenditures* played softly in the background, subtly reminding me of the wise words from *Bagehot*, a distant yet profound influence in my life.
+All of these unique moments intertwined in the intricate dance of everyday life, weaving stories I could only dream of capturing in words.

 ## 4/16/2023

 Dear Diary, today has been a day filled with *insufficiencies* and an unsettling *compunction* that I can't seem to escape.
 As I carried around my *pigskin* journal adorned with *celastraceae* designs, I sluggishly walked into the *aroerite* café I often visit after witnessing the *unstimulating* events at *Munden* park.
 On some twisted level, I thought that caffeine might be the answer to all my problems, that maybe the blues would somehow *disappear* with the rise of my verve.
 But as *Onesimus*, the café owner, handed me my usual cappuccino with a smile that was *mirroring* my own faux cheerfulness, I couldn't help but feel like I was *drowning* further in these deep *furrows* of unexpressed melancholy.